 Revocation clause

 Within this section, enlist the circumstances under which the authorization can be revoked or terminated.
-Additionally, detail the revocation process itself.
+Additionally, details the revocation process itself.
 Specify that the revocation must be documented in writing, along with the notice period in terms of days, and the preferred mode of communication.
 This clause ensures that you retain control of how long the agent holds the authority.

 Notarization or witnessing